Idaho State Police investigate 10 vehicle pile up on I-84 | Gephardt Daily

 ELMORE COUNTY, Idaho, Oct.
-1, 2023 (Gephardt Daily) — Idaho State Police are investigating a ten vehicle crash which happened Sunday at approximately 2:12 p.m. on Interstate 84 at milepost 78, in Elmore County.
+1, 2023 (Gephardt Daily) — Idaho State Police are investigating a 10-vehicle crash that happened Sunday at approximately 2:12 p.m. on Interstate 84 at milepost 78, in Elmore County.

-According to an ISP press release, 2015 Volvo semi-tractor pulling a commercial trailer driven by a 36-year-old male from Auburn, Washington was traveling westbound when it failed to stop in time for slowed traffic approaching a construction zone.
+According to an ISP press release, a 2015 Volvo semi-tractor pulling a commercial trailer driven by a 36-year-old male from Auburn, Washington, was traveling westbound when it failed to stop in time for slowed traffic approaching a construction zone.
 The semi truck then struck nine other vehicles on the Interstate.

 The following is a list of all involved parties:

-- 2015 Volvo semi-tractor pulling a commercial trailer driven by a 36 year old male from Auburn, WA.
+- 2015 Volvo semi-tractor pulling a commercial trailer driven by a 36-year-old male from Auburn, WA.

-- 2011 Ford Escape driven by a 62 year old male from Meridian, ID.
+- 2011 Ford Escape driven by a 62-year-old male from Meridian, ID.

-- 2020 Chevrolet Silverado driven by a 40 year old female from Boise, ID.
+- 2020 Chevrolet Silverado driven by a 40-year-old female from Boise, ID.

-- 2020 BMW 740 driven by a 42 year old male from Meridian, ID.
+- 2020 BMW 740 driven by a 42-year-old male from Meridian, ID.

-- 2021 Toyota Highlander driven a 45 year old female from Boise, ID.
+- 2021 Toyota Highlander driven a 45-year-old female from Boise, ID.

-- 2018 Toyota Rav4 driven by a 56 year old male from Washington, DC.
+- 2018 Toyota Rav4 driven by a 56-year-old male from Washington, DC.

-- 2023 Kia Niro driven by a 56 year old female from Pingree, ID.
+- 2023 Kia Niro driven by a 56-year-old female from Pingree, ID.

-- 2018 Chevrolet Cruze driven by a 55 year old female from Nampa, ID
+- 2018 Chevrolet Cruze driven by a 55-year-old female from Nampa, ID

-- 2006 Ford F150 driven by a 45 year old male from Boise, ID
+- 2006 Ford F150 driven by a 45-year-old male from Boise, ID

-- 2022 Freightliner semi-tractor pulling a commercial trailer driven by a 74 year old male from Boise, ID.
+- 2022 Freightliner semi-tractor pulling a commercial trailer driven by a 74-year-old male from Boise, ID.

 The female driver of the Kia and the male driver of the 2022 Freightliner semi were transported via ground ambulance to a local hospital.